gabesoft/trans/README.md

 ```
 => ``{ a: [ { b: 2 }, { b: 3 } ] }``

-If the value at the field is an array it is passed to the transformer functions.
+If the value at the field is an array the entire array is passed to the transformer functions.

 ``` javascript
 trans({ a: { b: [ 1, 2 ] } }).mapf('a.b', 'length').value();